Our Mission & History » Parish Mission & History

 Parish Mission & History

-History of Ascension - St. Edmund Churches
+History of Ascension and St. Edmund Churches

 Ascension Church was founded in July, 1907 by the Catholic families of South Oak Park led by Father Thomas McDevitt, our first pastor.
 The Masses were celebrated in our first church, a clubhouse on South Scoville Avenue.
 In 1912, ground was broken on the land that had been purchased at East and Van Buren and construction of the school and the rectory was completed.
 The first rectory sat at the corner, facing Van Buren.